jieunjeong09/RNAseq-limma/README.md

 **2** The analytical workflow

-'NP2adapt_NEW.R' finds direrential genes using edgeR, voom and limma, finds significant biological processes and pathways and other findings that WILL BE DOCUMENTED SOON.
+'mrna.kieun.R' finds direrential genes using edgeR, voom and limma, finds significant biological processes and pathways and other findings.

+A. Reads RDS files

+B. Makes two version of counts file by changing identifiers to Symbol and to Entrez (required by ReactomePA package for biological pathways.

+C. Shows the heatmap for 100 most variable genes.

+D. Shows results of PCA analysis in two ways: standard and vectors from Control to IFNg treatment in the same cell line.

+E. Finds differential genes using edgeR, voom and limma workflow.

+F. Shows gene set analysis for GO Biological Precess and Reactome pathways.

+**3** Plan to add on February 2

+Comparison with potentially better identification of differential genes using CellLine as a confounding factor in "design", it does not change most significant genes sets but it changes the set of differential genes etc.